wafflescloud/tp/docs/UserGuide.md

 ### Viewing a person contact: `view person`

-Displays detailed information about a specific person from the address book.
+Displays detailed information about a specific person from Furiends.

 Format: `view person n/NAME`

 * Views the person's contact information with the specified `NAME`.
-* The name is case-insensitive, but must be the full name.
+* The name is **case-insensitive**, but must be the full name.
 * Shows the person's complete contact information in a detailed view.

 Examples: refer to input restrictions [here](#valid-inputs-format)!
 * `view person n/Alex Yeoh` Displays detailed information for the person named `Alex Yeoh`.
-* `view person n/alex yeoh` Also displays information for `Alex Yeoh` (case-insensitive).
+* `view person n/alex yeoh` Also displays information for `Alex Yeoh`.
 ![viewPerson.png](images/viewPerson.png)

 ### Viewing an animal contact: `view animal`

-Displays detailed information about a specific animal from the address book.
+Displays detailed information about a specific animal from Furiends.

 Format: `view animal n/NAME`

 * Views the animal's contact information with the specified `NAME`.
-* The name is case-insensitive, but must be the full name.
+* The name is **case-insensitive**, but must be the full name.
 * Shows the animal's complete information in a detailed view.

 Examples: refer to input restrictions [here](#valid-inputs-format)!
 * `view animal n/Max` Displays detailed information for the animal named `Max`.
-* `view animal n/max` Also displays information for `Max` (case-insensitive).
+* `view animal n/max` Also displays information for `Max`.
 ![viewAnimal.png](images/viewAnimal.png)

 ### Clearing all entries : `clear`